Blog > Articles

 In clinical trials, semaglutide (the active ingredient in both Ozempic and Wegovy) results in more weight loss, on average, than liraglutide (the active ingredient in Saxenda), when combined with a healthy diet and lifestyle changes.
 GLP-1 agonist medications have improved in efficacy over time as new versions of these medications have been developed.
 Liraglutide was first FDA-approved for the treatment of type 2 diabetes in 2010, under the brand name of Victoza.
 It was later FDA-approved for the treatment of obesity in 2014 under the name Saxenda.

 For patients struggling with their weight despite dietary and lifestyle changes, medications like Ozempic or Saxenda may be prescribed.
 These medications can help achieve a healthy body weight and reduce risk of other chronic diseases.
-At FORM, all patients undergo a comprehensive medical history evaluation, including laboratory studies, and participate in frequent visits with a medical provider and Registered Dietitian who provide personalized lifestyle counseling, accountability, and support for long-term behavior change.
-If you are interested in starting a medical weight loss program, schedule a call or send a message to FORM today for more information.
-You can also take our quiz to see if you are eligible to join FORM.
+At Form Health, all patients undergo a comprehensive medical history evaluation, including laboratory studies, and participate in frequent visits with a medical provider and Registered Dietitian who provide personalized lifestyle counseling, accountability, and support for long-term behavior change.
+If you are interested in starting a medical weight loss program, take our quiz to see if you are eligible to join Form Health.

 Wegovy®, Saxenda® and Ozempic® are registered trademarks of Novo Nordisk A/S.